In 2022, Let's Resolve to Eat More Hemp

 We're really excited about this one.
 Many of our wholesale customers come to us looking for innovative ways to use hemp as a gluten substitute.
 While we have no problem with gluten, some tummies do.
 Adding hemp to a simple gluten-free pizza mix is a great way to add texture and taste while making everyone's favourite 'junk food' staple - completely junk-free.
 In fact, you could even call it healthy with extra protein, healthy fats, fatty acids and a cocktail of vitamins and minerals.

 Or - try incorporating hemp seeds into the diet by:

-- Sprinkle whole or ground seeds on cereal or yogurt
+- Sprinkle whole or ground seeds on cereal or yoghurt

 - Add hulled hemp seeds to smoothies